meng-ucalgary/ensf-594-assignment-5-v2/README.md

-# Binary Search Tree
+# AVL Tree

-This program is the solution to the problem statement given in the file [Questions.pdf](Questions.pdf).
+This program is the solution to the problem statement given in the file [Questions.pdf](Questions.pdf) using AVL trees.